Tagging & Keywording in Lightroom – The Name Game

 Chances are most of us don’t have as many images keyworded as we’d like.
 Looking at your vast image library with barren keyword fields can be a bit intimidating.
 Don’t sweat it, though.
 Start with broad keywords on groups of similar images, then narrow it down.
 Conversely, just make a commitment to diligently keyword all newly imported images from here on out and go back and tackle an old folder or two now and then.
 You can do it.

-note: for more details on keywording, check out our post on setting up and choosing keywords in Lightroom.
+For more details on keywording, check out our post on setting up and choosing keywords in Lightroom.